-Officials with the university and the foundation announced the donation at a news conference Thursday.
+Officials with the school and foundation announced the donation during a news conference Thursday.

 “Saint Francis has always had a warm spot in our hearts,” said Ben Eisbart, vice president of Steel Dynamics.

-The money will be given during a 10-year period and will establish the university’s Steel Dynamics Foundation Scholarship.
-The scholarships are designed as a way for Steel Dynamics to reinvest in the community, said its CEO, Mark Millett, in a statement released Thursday.
+The money will be given over a 10-year-period and will establish the university’s Steel Dynamics Foundation Scholarship.
+The scholarships are designed as a way for Steel Dynamics to reinvest in the community, CEO Mark Millett said in a statement.

 Six renewable scholarships of $5,000 each will be awarded to members of each freshman class beginning in the fall semester of 2014.

-Scholarships will be available for four years, according to the university, and applicants must be full-time students majoring in a four-year degree program in science, business, mathematics, accounting or finance.
+Scholarships will be renewable for four years, according to the school, and applicants must be full-time students majoring in a four-year degree program in science, business, mathematics, accounting or finance.